 6. Is it rewarding for learners?
 Does it make them feel motivated and engaged?
 Can they see that they are making progress with their learning?

-7. Does it provide full tracking and reporting services to check ROI?
+7. Does it provide full tracking and reporting services to check return on investment (ROI)?
 Does it record progress?
 Can learners and training managers clearly see how much of the course they have completed and how well they are doing?

 8. Is it useful?
 Does it help learners to communicate in real-life situations, to use the language in a creative, personalised way and not just give standard answers to standard questions?

 9. Does it work on different devices?
-Can you use it on PCs, Macs, tablets and iPads?
+Can you use it on smartphones, tablets, PCs and Macs?

 10. Is there comprehensive technical and pedagogical support?
 If any issues or questions come up, will your online learning provider be able to respond directly, quickly and effectively?
 Will you receive personalised attention?

 Net Languages materials are designed by experts to meet all of the above criteria.
-Visit our website to find out more about the features of our highly effective online courses, or come and see us at stand EL41 at the expoelearning fair in Madrid on the 1st and 2nd March.
+Visit our website to find out more about the features of our highly effective online courses.